DieOsorio/TuneBridge/README.md

 TuneBridge is built with a modern tech stack that enables rich interactivity, real-time collaboration, and strong scalability:

 - **Frontend:**
-  React 19, Vite, React Router v7
+  React 19 + TypeScript, Vite, React Router v7
   React Context API for global state
-  TanStack React Query for async state and caching
-  Framer Motion and GSAP for animations
+  TanStack React Query for async state and caching Framer Motion and GSAP for animations
-  MUI (Material UI) for date pickers and select UI components
-  Filepond for file uploads
+  MUI (Material UI) for date pickers and select UI components Filepond for file uploads

 - **Styling:**